-In one-port mode, P2B14 and P2B15 from input data port two are redefined as IQSEL and ONEPORTCLK, respectively.
+In one-port mode, P2B14 and P2B15 from Input Data Port 2 are redefined as IQSEL and ONEPORTCLK, respectively.
 The input data in one-port mode is steered to one of the two internal data channels based on the logic level of IQSEL.
-A clock signal, ONEPORTCLK, is generated by the AD9773 in this mode for the purpose of data synchronization.
-ONEPORTCLK runs at the input interleaved data rate, which is $2\times$ the data rate at the internal input to either channel.
+A clock signal, ONEPORTCLK, is generated by the AD9775 in this mode for the purpose of data synchronization.
+ONEPORTCLK runs at the input interleaved data rate, which is 2× the data rate at the internal input to either channel.

-Test configurations showing the various clocks that are required and generated by the AD9773 with the PLL enabled/disabled and in the one-port/two-port modes are given in Figure 101 to Figure 104.
-Jumper positions needed to operate the AD9773 evaluation board in these modes are given as well.
+Figure 101 through Figure 104 illustrate the test configurations showing the various clocks that are required and generated by the AD9775 with the PLL enabled/disabled and in the one-port/two-port modes.
+Jumper positions needed to operate the AD9775 evaluation board in these modes are given as well.